 At her excellent Inter-ELTA workshop in April, Marcela Harrisberger invited us to approach teaching and learning from a neuroscientific angle.
 Drawing our attention to the bigger picture, she shared what a teacher can do to ensure that the how of learning is tended to just as much as the what.

-First off, Marcela stated an obvious but underrated fact – namely that information is not the same as knowledge.
+First off, Marcela stated an obvious but underrated fact: information is not the same as knowledge.
 Absorbing information is relatively passive and automatic.
-Actual knowledge, however, comes with regular practice and application of what has been learned.
+Knowledge, however, comes with regular practice and application of what has been learned.

 Information is not knowledge.